alfieatkinson/UoL-Thesis-LaTeX-Template/README.md

 This LaTeX template helps students write their thesis or project reports according to the **University of Lincoln School of Computer Science** guidelines.
 While tailored for this institution, it can also be adapted for other universities.
 Make sure to review your own institution’s guidelines and modify as necessary.

+I have uploaded this template as a resource for students from other schools within the university or even from other institutions to access and use.

 ## Key Features

 - Pre-configured style to meet the **University of Lincoln School of Computer Science** thesis formatting guidelines.